Danieldhinakaran/Twitter/README.md

 1. Download data as CSV
 2. Download data as JSON
 3. Display All the Tweets scraped
-4. All the Uploaded Collections in Database are Displayed in the left side

 # LIBRARIES AND PACKAGES TO BE INSTALLED AND IMPORTED:
 1. Snscrape: import snscrape.modules.twitter as sntwitter